Module 4: Marketing Your Rental Vacancy – LandlordPass

 Writing a High-Conversion Craigslist Ad

 Craigslist ads are plain text.
 Tenants skim them quickly.
-The most effective ads use a simple hierarchy: a strong headline, a 2–3 sentence opening summary, bullet-point features, then clear instructions on how to apply or book a viewing.
+The most effective ads use a simple hierarchy: a strong headline, a 2–3 sentence opening summary, bullet-point features, then clear instructions on how to apply or book a showing.

 📝 Craigslist Ad Template